Multi-label Node Classification On Graph-Structured Data: A detailed analysis of existing and new datasets

 Label homophily is a first-order label-induced similarity in that it quantifies the similarity among neighboring nodes based on their label distributions.

 {\mpara{Cross-Class Neighborhood Similarity for Multi-label graphs.} Going beyond the label similarity among neighboring nodes, we consider a second order label induced metric which quantifies the similarity among neighborhoods of any two nodes. \cite{ma2021homophily} introduced Cross-Class Neighborhood Similarity (CCNS) for multi-class graphs.
 Using CCNS, \citep{ma2021homophily} attributes the improved performance of GNNs to the higher similarity among neighborhood label distributions of nodes of the same class as compared to different classes.
 We extend their proposed CCNS measure to analyze multi-label datasets.
 Given two classes $c$ and $c'$, the CCNS score measures the similarity in the label distributions of neighborhoods of nodes belonging to $c$ and $c'$ and is defined as follows.
-One can visualize the CCNS scores between all class pairs in an $L\times L$ matrix where L is the total number of classes.
+One can visualize the CCNS scores between all class pairs in an $C\times C$ matrix where $C$ is the total number of classes.
 Common GNNs are expected to perform better on datasets which higher scores on the diagonal than off-diagonal elements of the corresponding CCNS matrix.

-\begin{definition} Given a multi-label graph $G$ and the set of node labels \textbf{$Y$} for all nodes, we define the multi-label cross-class neighborhood similarity between classes $c, c' \in C$ is given by where $\mathcal{V}_c$ is the set of nodes with one of their labels as $c$ and $d(i)$ denotes the empirical histogram (over $|C|$ classes) of node $i$'s neighbors' labels, $L(i)$ denotes the set of labels of node $i$, and the function $cos(.,.)$ measures the cosine similarity. \end{definition}}
+\begin{definition} Given a multi-label graph $\mathcal{G}$ and the set of node labels \textbf{$Y$} for all nodes, we define the multi-label cross-class neighborhood similarity between classes $c, c' \in C$ is given by where $\mathcal{V}_c =\{i|c\in \ell(i)\}$ is the set of nodes with one of their labels as $c$.
+The vector $\mathbf{d}_i \in \mathbb{R}^C$ corresponds to the empirical histogram (over $|C|$ classes) of node $i$'s neighbors' labels, i.e., the $c^{th}$ entry of $\mathbf{d}_i$ corresponds to the number of nodes in $\mathcal{N}(i)$ that has one of their label as $c$ and the function $cos(.,.)$ measures the cosine similarity and is defined as